 Information pertaining to the accident

-- Your vehicle’s condition pre-crash
+- Your vehicle’s condition prior to the crash

 - Your vehicle’s condition post-crash